11 BEST Database Management Software (2025)

 7) Microsoft SQL Server

-Let us look at the components you can install and the software.
+Let us look at the components and software you can install:

 • SSIS (SQL Server Integration Services) – helps to build ETL solutions

-• MDS (SQL Server Master Data Services) – allows for comprehensive data management
+• MDS (SQL Server Master Data Services) – allows comprehensive data management

-• DQS (SQL Server Data Quality Services) – helps build a knowledge base and allows to perform data cleansing.
+• DQS (SQL Server Data Quality Services)-helps build a knowledge base and allows data cleansing to be performed

 • SSRS (SQL Server Reporting Services) – creates visualizations and reports

-• SSAS (SQL Server Analysis Services) – helps in data mining and analytical processes.
+• SSAS (SQL Server Analysis Services)-helps with data mining and analytical processes

 Microsoft SQL Server